DIGITAL SENSORS: THEIR SPECTRAL RESPONSE & LIGHT-POLLUTION (LPR) FILTERS

 As the 'DSLR' acronym suggests, today's digital camera borrows a good deal from film attributes of the past.
 Color films used three distinct sensing layers to record blue, green and red light.
 A combination of the three colored layers yielded all other hues.
-For example, equal amounts of exposures on the green and red sensitive layers produced yellows.
-The colored layers overlapped in their spectral sensitivity giving an overall a uniform response with minor reductions in the blue-green and yellow-orange parts of the spectrum.
-The same scheme has been preserved with color digital sensors, even though all silicon-based sensors cannot sense the colors.
+The colored layers overlapped in their spectral sensitivity giving an overall uniform response with minor reductions in the blue-green and yellow-orange parts of the spectrum.
+The same scheme is maintained with color digital sensors, even though all silicon-based sensors cannot sense color.

 Shown above are the spectral sensitivity curves for the layers in a good astro-friendly color film from the late 20th century.
 This particular film, Kodak Portra PRO 1000 (PMZ), was famed for its excellent red sensitivity.
-The most important nebula emissions are marked as vertical lines.
+The most important nebula emissions are marked as vertical lines (visual & photographic).

 CMOS or CCD Sensors